CounterHack/config-review/Boundary_Protection_Requirements.md

 Deny communication over unauthorized transportation control protocol (TCP) or user datagram protocol (UDP) ports or application traffic to ensure that only authorized protocols are allowed to cross each of the organization's network boundaries.

->Election system boundaries should be configured to deny traffic on all ports except ports explicitly needed for legitimate traffic.
+> system boundaries should be configured to deny traffic on all ports except ports explicitly needed for legitimate traffic.

 Applies to: Hosted components